SyahrulApr86/Weekly-Schedules/readme.md

   - `App.tsx`: Main application component.
   - `index.css`: CSS file using Tailwind CSS.
 - `public/`: Contains static files like `index.html`.
+- `Dockerfile`: Defines the steps to build the Docker image.
+- `docker-compose.yml`: Configuration for running the application using Docker Compose.

 ## Technologies Used